White House steps up campaign to avoid spending cuts

 Jindal's comments followed the president's plea for Republican and Democratic governors to press Congress to stop the cuts, telling them he was willing to compromise with Republican lawmakers.

+Obama will meet leading Senate Republicans John McCain and Lindsey Graham on Tuesday to discuss immigration reform efforts, but a McCain aide said the talks could also delve into efforts to halt the cuts.

+Graham is a member of Senate committees on appropriations and the federal budget.
+He and McCain both sit on the armed services panel.
+The McCain aide said the U.S. troop drawdown from Afghanistan could also be discussed on Tuesday.

-But the president gave no sign that he would try to start negotiations or take steps to blunt the effect of the cuts.
-He bemoaned what he described as a confrontational atmosphere in Washington, where budget battles have provoked one near crisis after another since the summer of 2011.
+But the president has given no sign that he would try to start negotiations or take steps to blunt the effect of the cuts.
+He bemoaned what he described as a confrontational atmosphere in Washington, where budget battles have provoked one near-crisis after another since the summer of 2011.

 In recent weeks the White House has sought to highlight in stark terms the disruptions that would begin on Friday if federal programs are cut.